 EPA: Brand overview

-EPA is an abbreviation for the independent Environmental Protection Agency.
-The EPA logo adorns the administrator’s office, 12 offices with their own structure, ten regional departments, and 27 laboratories where over 14,500 people work.
+EPA stands for the independent Environmental Protection Agency.
+The EPA logo adorns the administrator’s office, 12 offices with their structure, ten regional departments, and 27 laboratories where over 14,500 people work.

-The creation of the EPA was a response to the problem of environmental pollution, which became acute in the United States in the early 1960s.
-The main task of the agency was to implement Richard Nixon’s plan to improve ecology.
+The EPA was created in 1970 to respond to environmental pollution, which became acute in the United States in the early 1960s.
+The agency’s main task was implementing Richard Nixon’s plan to improve ecology.
 The new body’s responsibilities included conducting research, developing standards, monitoring, and training enterprises.
-The EPA began its work in 1970.

 Meaning and History

-The current logo of the organization was designed by the design firm Chermayeff & Geismar in 1977.
-Chermayeff and Geismar’s approach was characterized by minimalism and a preference for abstraction.
-The result of their work was so successful that the EPA logo has remained unchanged throughout the agency’s existence.
+Chermayeff & Geismar designed the organization’s current logo in 1977.
+Their approach was characterized by minimalism and a preference for abstraction.
+Their work was so successful that the EPA logo has remained unchanged throughout the agency’s existence.

 The emblem consists of a graphic image and an inscription.